An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Methodology

 \subsection{Training and Evaluation Data}

 The downscaling models are trained and evaluated using 12 km dynamical downscaled simulations over New Zealand from the Conformal Cubic Atmospheric Model \citep[CCAM;][]{mcgregor2008updated}.
-These simulations have been comprehensively documented and evaluated in prior studies \citep{gibson2023high, gibson2025downscaled, gibson2024dynamical, campbell_comparison_2024} and have also been used to develop AI-based emulators \citep{lewis2025generative, rampal2024extrapolation, rampal2025reliable}.
-Here we train the emulator on 140 years of CCAM output driven by the ACCESS-CM2 GCM \citep{gibson2024dynamical}.
-Once trained, the model is evaluated on two independent CCAM simulations driven by different GCMs (NorESM2-MM and EC-Earth3) that were withheld from training.
-These provide independent evaluation with ground truth high-resolution data available for comparison.
-In this study, we present results primarily from EC-Earth3, with comparable NorESM2-MM results shown in the supplement.
+These simulations have been comprehensively documented and evaluated in prior studies \citep{gibson2023high, gibson2025downscaled, gibson2024dynamical, campbell_comparison_2024, gibson2025downscaledtc} and have also been used to develop AI-based emulators \citep{lewis2025generative, rampal2024extrapolation, rampal2025reliable}.
+The RCM emulators developed in this study are trained on 137 years of CCAM output (1960–2096) driven by the ACCESS-CM2 GCM \citep{gibson2024dynamical}, where the period 2097-2099 is reserved for validation.
+The models are evaluated on four independent CCAM simulations driven by withheld GCMs (EC-Earth3, NorESM2-MM, AWI-CM-1-MR, and CNRM-CM6-1), totalling 560 years (140 years per simulation; 1960–2099) of ground-truth RCM output.
+The four evaluation GCMs span a wide range of warming rates \citep{rampal2024extrapolation, gibson2025downscaled}, ensuring that results reflect performance across a range of different climate conditions.
+Figures in the main text draw primarily from EC-Earth3; tabulated results are averaged across all four evaluation GCMs for a historical (1985--2014) and end-of-century future (2070--2099) period.